499602D2/auto-restic/readme.md

 ## Running
+You should run the program once in the foreground to create a configuration: this can be done with `python3 auto-restic.py`.

-The simplest way to run the script is either through screen on nohup.
+The simplest way to run the script in the background is either through screen on nohup.
 With nohup, running the program is as simple as `nohup python3 auto-restic.py &`.